Egg-03/License3j-WebAPI/README.md

 There is also a Dockerfile available which you can configure yourself to run it as a containerised application.

+## Using a pre-configured endpoint

-If you don't want to run it locally, a pre-built demo is also available live on Render with the following enpoint configured: https://license3j-api.onrender.com
+If you don't want to run it locally, a deployed instance is also available live on Render with the following enpoint configured: https://license3j-api.onrender.com

 The documentation will use this as its endpoint.

-## Documentation
+# Documentation

 You can view the documentation in [Postman](https://documenter.getpostman.com/view/44835828/2sB2jAbnoH)

-## Contribution
+# Contribution

 *Working on it*

-## License
+# License

 Licensed under the Apache 2.0 license